 Now one of the things we got to do whilst we were in London, was chat to George about any lighting issues that we had in our own home.
 To give you an idea of the kinds of things we covered, here is Jen from Love Chic living’s post, who talked about her living room lighting and Rachel from Ordinary Lovely, who wanted some ideas for her sons rooms, and lighting help with the challenges of open plan living.

 I wanted some stair lighting inspiration, I have the very standard ‘big light’ pendant at the top and the bottom of my staircase, and a lamp on the console table in the hallway, and that’s it.
-I’d say my home is pretty typical in terms of lighting and if I’m honest I was a bit bored of it, so wondered if George had any interesting suggestions.
+I’d say my home is pretty typical in terms of lighting and if I’m honest I was a bit bored of it, so wondered if George had any interesting suggestions to light up staircases.
 Well he definitely did!
 George thought that I should create (with the help of a little DIY) a baton lip of some kind running up the length of my stairs and attach some of Philips Hue strip lighting to the underneath of it.
 I went away buzzing with this as an idea, and have been waiting to put it into practice ever since.

 First up, we decided that the stairs needed new carpet, this took a lot longer than we thought as we had a few hiccups, but it all got sorted in the end.